 6. Restricted Capital Funds

 The Organization has restricted funds for future capital projects.
-The current year restricted capital fund balance is comprised of funds designated for completion of the school complex and operating expenses for the greenhouse startup.
+The current year restricted capital fund balance is comprised of funds designated for completion of the school complex and science lab.

 Change in restricted capital funds are as follows: